 What are the Benefits of Municipal Opt-Out Aggregation?

 The key benefit to Municipal Opt-Out Aggregation is the opportunity for residents and small businesses to save money on their electric bills.
-Individual accounts can potentially save between 10% to 15% off of their entire bill, up to 32% or more off of the supply portion of their bill, based on current market conditions.
-Everyone wants to save money, but spending some of those savings will also set conditions for additional positive economic benefits within your community!
+Individual residents are aggregated together, creating bulk purchasing power in the marketplace..
+Everyone wants to save money, and spending some of those savings will also set conditions for additional positive economic benefits within your community!

 How does Municipal Opt-Out Aggregation work?